knpuniversity/symfony2-rest/knpu/episode2/api-problem-exception.md

 # ApiProblemException

-The `ApiProblem` object knows everything about how the response should look, including the status code and the body information.
+The `ApiProblem` object knows everything about how the response should look, including the status code and the response body information.
 So, it'd be great to have an easy way to convert this into a Response.

 But, I want to go further.
 Sometimes, having a Response isn't enough.
-Like in `processForm()`: nothing uses its return value.
+Like in `processForm()`: since nothing uses its return value.
 So the only way to break the flow is by throwing an exception.

 Here's the goal: create a special exception class, pass it the `ApiProblem` object,